-- Local interment costs approximately $500-700 (does not include cost of a burial plot).
+- Local interment costs approximately $500-1,200 (does not include cost of a burial plot).
 Local burial may be arranged through a local funeral home.
 Burials are normally permitted only in the deceased’s place of residence.
-If the next of kin requests burial at another location in Ukraine, permission must first be obtained from the central mortuary office (a government body) in Kyiv and the local authority.
+If the Next of Kin requests burial at another location in Ukraine, permission must first be obtained from the central mortuary office (a government body) in Kyiv and the local authority.

-- Cremation costs approximately $200 (does not include cost of shipment).
-Additional costs in case of cremation can include cost of the urn, storage of remains at crematorium, rent of facilities, etc., which could lead to additional cost.
+- Cremation costs approximately $200 (does not include the cost of shipment).
+Additional costs can include cost of the urn, storage of remains at crematorium, rent of facilities, etc.

-- Shipment of an urn can vary between $800 and $2,500.
-Please note that an urn may be shipped only as airline cargo, as Ukrainian law prohibits sending human remains through the postal system.
+- Shipment cost of an urn can vary between $800 and $2,500.
+Please note that an urn may be shipped only as airline cargo, as Ukrainian (and Polish) law prohibits sending human remains through the postal system.

 Please note that local funeral homes generally will not begin preparation of remains until payment for their services has been received.
 Therefore, it is imperative that these funds are sent as soon as possible after the death occurs.
 The fastest method to send funds is via direct transfer to the funeral home.
 As an alternative, the family may wire money to the Department of State, which will then authorize the Embassy to use the money for costs associated with preparation and disposition of remains.
 Please contact the American Citizen Services Unit for instructions on utilizing this service.